SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/development/development.md

 ## FTS
 - setup necessary FTS and CRL services start automatically at boot
 - setup an alarm if the service stops

+## Server monitoring
+- setup system resources monitoring with Prometheus, at least on icarus-evb06, and perhaps on other machines too